starlinglab/integrity-deploy/README.md

 ## Environment setup

-Place secret file in `group_vars/all/inventory_secrest.yml` Place otehr required files in `files`
+Place secret file in `group_vars/all/inventory_secrest.yml` Place other required files in `files`

-For re-deploymet you may need to remove old SSH Keys fomr your known hosts
+For re-deploymet you may need to remove old SSH Keys from your known hosts

 For Example: `ssh-keygen -f "/home/sysadmin/.ssh/known_hosts" -R "org2.browsertrix.stg.starlinglab.org"`